nuke3/ChainSign/README.md

 Development
 -----------
-Currently GUI part is based on PySide (qt4).
-In (hopefuly near) future, when PySide2 becomes a (stable) thing, we'll just migrate it over.
+Currently GUI part is based on PySide2 (qt5).

-We try to target python3.
+We target python3.